Antonlovesdnb/Antonlovesdnb.github.io/index.md

 ### Bonus Round - [Velociraptor](https://github.com/Velocidex)

-Now that your cool new macro alerts have fired, you'd probably want to take a closer look at the host, let's try that with Velociraptor, we find our host, and collect some macro artifacts:
+Now that your cool new macro alerts have fired, you'd probably want to take a closer look at the host.

+Let's try that with Velociraptor, we find our host, and collect some macro artifacts:

 ![](2020-05-24-11-31-09.png)